Your Group Guide to Touring Colleges in Miami

 You’ll also want to ensure you have group transportation for all of your students.
 Although Miami is constantly working on its public transit, many Miami-area schools actually lie in Miami Gardens, Coral Gables, or Boca Raton, which don’t have rail service and don’t have consistent public bus service.
 When city transit isn’t available or doesn’t fit your schedule, a private charter bus offers a safe, reliable alternative for large groups.

-GOGO Charters can help you find a charter bus or compact minibus with air-conditioning, reclining seats, and even free WiFi to keep your students comfortable while you travel around Miami.
+GOGO Charters can help you find a charter bus rental in Miami or compact minibus with air-conditioning, reclining seats, and even free WiFi to keep your students comfortable while you travel.
 Draw up your itinerary and then give us a call at 305-547-8457 so we can help you explore these South Florida schools.

 Large research universities: